Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ![13 1](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/ac878d31-38cf-4d0e-a0ed-8f1f5320c500)

-Based on the GENDER scatter plots
+Based on the GENDER groups

 - **Prompt and Minimum Sum Payments:** For both genders across all five scatter plots (B1 vs. each of the five repayment statuses), there is a concentration of data points at the “Prompt Sum” and “Min Sum” categories.
 This suggests that most customers tend to make at least minimum payments promptly.